The history of the Texas Rangers is as complicated as Texas history itself

 At the same time the Rangers were moving away from their past as frontier lawmen, Hollywood elevated the frontier Ranger persona to new heights with The Lone Ranger television show in 1949.
 The series, followed by several films, created a new popular image of the Rangers as noble lawmen assisting those in need and meting out justice.
 This romanticized version of the Rangers came to define the Rangers and overshadow their previous misdeeds.

 The Story Continues

 Over nearly 200 years, the Rangers have transformed from a small militia protecting Stephen F. Austin’s colony to a corps of frontier lawmen who sometimes crossed the line between law enforcement and law breaking, and finally into modern-day Texas’s official state police force.
 Today, they investigate some of the state’s most serious crimes and difficult cases and carry on the legacy of the original Rangers, who sought to protect their friends and family from harm.

 Texas Rangers Timeline

 The Mexican territory of Tejas was opened to settlers on the conditions that they become Mexican citizens, learn Spanish and adopt the Catholic faith.
 Moses Austin, a founder of America's lead industry, obtained government permission to bring colonists to the territory.
-He died before the "Texas Venture" begins and his son, Stephen, led 300 families on the journey to establish new colonies along the Brazos, Colorado and San Bernard Rivers.
+He died before the "Texas Venture" began and his son, Stephen, led 300 families on the journey to establish new colonies along the Brazos, Colorado and San Bernard Rivers.

 The Mexican government advised Stephen F. Austin that it would not provide resources to administer or defend the fledgling Tejas colonies.
 Austin hired ten men to "act as rangers for the common defense" against Indian raids.
 With that, the legend of the Texas Rangers began.